ver369/sql_project_netflix/README.md

 	release_year > EXTRACT(YEAR FROM CURRENT_DATE) - 10;
 ```

-**Objective:** Count the number of movies featuring Ryan Reynolds' in the last 10 years.
+**Objective:** Count the number of movies featuring Ryan Reynolds in the last 10 years.

 ### 14. Find the Top 10 Actors Who Have Appeared in the Highest Number of Movies Produced in South Korea